 In celebration of finding friendship through the trail running community, we are creating a ladies weekend in Walla Walla.
-April 4th, 2020 will be a 6 Hour woman’s race followed by a celebration toast and gathering at Bergevin Lane Vineyards.
+April 10th, 2021 will be a 6 hour woman’s race.
 Part of the proceeds of this event will go towards Trail Sisters.
 In 2014 I met Claire Walla in LA while coordinating the Trail Running Film Fest tour.
 I was so surprised to see another Walla on the list that I had to investigate.
 No, we are not related but we discovered we are the true definition of Trail Sisters.
 We have logged lots of miles, shared countless stories, and laugh often.
 We have always joked we need to visit Walla Walla, Washington one day….well, it’s happening and we are going big!

 Results will be posted on Ultrasignup and photos are available to download for free courtesy of Taryn Graham.
 Everyone will receive some Trail Sisters and Walla Trails swag and a raffle ticket for bigger prizes, and participants who run/hike all 6 hours will receive a Trail Sisters trucker hat (there will be different ones to choose from).
 The woman who completes the most amount of loops in 6 hours will receive a Walla Walla weekend gift basket – more to come but think wines, free stay lodging, etc. If there is a tie for most amount of loops, the woman who crosses the finish-line first will receive the gift basket.

 Course //Aid Station